binwiederhier/ntfy/docs/config.md

 size are all based on the visitor who publishes a message. **Subscriber-based rate limiting is a way to use the rate limits of a topic's subscriber, instead of the limits of the publisher.**

-If enabled, subscribers may opt to have published messages counted against their own rate limits, as opposed to the publisher's rate limits.
-This is especially useful to increase the amount of messages that high-volume publishers (e.g. Matrix/Mastodon servers) are allowed to send.
+If subscriber-based rate limiting is enabled, **messages published on UnifiedPush topics** (topics starting with `up`, e.g. `up123456789012`) will be counted towards the "rate visitor" of the topic.
+A "rate visitor" is the first subscriber to the topic.

-Once enabled, a client may send a `Rate-Topics: <topic1>,<topic2>,...` header when subscribing to topics via HTTP stream, or websockets, thereby registering itself as the "rate visitor", i.e. the visitor whose rate limits to use when publishing on this topic.
+Once enabled, a client subscribing to UnifiedPush topics via HTTP stream, or websockets, will be automatically registered as a "rate visitor", i.e. the visitor whose rate limits will be used when publishing on this topic.
 Note that setting the rate visitor requires **read-write permission** on the topic.

-UnifiedPush only: If this setting is enabled, publishing to UnifiedPush topics will lead to an `HTTP 507 Insufficient Storage` response if no "rate visitor" has been previously registered.
+If this setting is enabled, publishing to UnifiedPush topics will lead to an `HTTP 507 Insufficient Storage` response if no "rate visitor" has been previously registered.
 This is to avoid burning the publisher's `visitor-message-daily-limit`.

 To enable subscriber-based rate limiting, set `visitor-subscriber-rate-limiting: true`.

+!!! info
+    Due to a denial-of-service issue, support for the `Rate-Topics` header was removed entirely.
+This is unfortunate, but subscriber-based rate limiting will still work for `up*` topics.

 ## Tuning for scale
 If you're running ntfy for your home server, you probably don't need to worry about scale at all.
 In its default config,